pastas/pastas/doc/userguide/faqs.rst

   .12925>`_. doi: 10.1111/gwat.12925.

-To cite a specific version of the Pastas software we recommend using the the DOI proivded through Zenodo for every major release of the software.
+To cite a specific version of the Pastas software we recommend using the the DOI provided through Zenodo for every major release of the software.

 - Collenteur, R., Bakker, M., Caljé, R. & Schaars, F. (XXXX).
 Pastas: open-source software for time series analysis in hydrology (Version X.X.X).